taxisuper/frontend/readme.md

 ### A very brief overview of React

 React allows us to express our GUI as a series of functions.
 These functions can be seen as transformations that accept some sort of data structure as input and return a representation of how that data structure should be rendered in HTML.
-We typically refer to these functions describing our GUI as "components" or just "React components".
+Hmm, that might sound kinda scary as well, but really - React is about functions.
+A function that accepts an object like `{ name: 'John', likesApples: true }` and returns some HTML: `<div>John likes apples</div>`.We typically refer to these functions describing our GUI as "React components" or just "components".

 Here an example of a component:

 ```
-function MyCoolComponent(props) {
+function MyCoolComponent() {
     return <div>Hello World</div>
 }
 ```